InseeFrLab/torch-fastText/README.md

-# """Efficient""" text classification with Pytorch
+# torchFastText: Efficient text classification with PyTorch

-This repository contains an implementation of the https://github.com/facebookresearch/fastText supervised learning algorithm for text classification using Pytorch.
+This repository provides a PyTorch-based reimplementation of the fastText architecture (\url{https://github.com/facebookresearch/})

 ## References